This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 Unknown action that may exist in Dark Souls 3.
 It is not used in vanilla, but its name and ID have been found in the game's executable.

-Similar to GPUStandardParticle, this is essentially an entire particle system in a single action.
-It defines everything about an emitter as well as the particles it emits.
+Defines a GPU particle system.
+Similar to GPUStandardParticle, but rather than billboard particles like the other action uses, this uses "spark" particles, similar to the line particles from the QuadLine action, though the sparks may bend, more like the trail from a Tracer particle.
 The particles emitted by this action are GPU particles, which means that a lot of them can be rendered at the same time without much impact on performance.
 The particles are also not affected by most things that affect regular particles, like ParticleMovement actions.

-The name of this action is from Elden Ring's RTTI, where it's called "SparkParticle".
+The name is from Elden Ring's RTTI, where it is named "GXVfxSparkParticleAppearance".

 This action was first used in Armored Core 6, but definitely also works in Sekiro and Elden Ring.
 It might work in Dark Souls 3, but its structure is at least somewhat different there, and what that structure looks like is unknown.
 AC6's structure is compatible with Sekiro and ER, but some features may not work due to having been added in later versions.

-Not all of the differences have been documented yet, but here are some:
+Not all of the differences have been documented yet, but this is some of them:

-The name of this action is from Elden Ring's RTTI, where it's called "SparkCorrectParticle".
+The name is from Elden Ring's RTTI, where it is named "GXVfxSparkCorrectParticleAppearance".

 Unknown action that may exist in Dark Souls 3.
 It is not used in vanilla, but its name and ID have been found in the game's executable.